Phoenix® Phantom Burners

 Advanced Emission Reduction

-The Phoenix® family of burners are available in the asphalt industry using the most advanced technology to precisely and completely mix the air and gaseous fuel to achieve an advanced low NOx and CO method called lean burn premix.
+The Phoenix Phantom burners use the most advanced technology to precisely and completely mix the air and gaseous fuel to achieve an advanced low NOx and CO method called lean burn premix.
 They employ a multiple, parallel, turbulent, tube mixer to achieve near perfect mixing of fuel and air.

 Reliable Firing & Advanced Design

-The Phoenix® Phantom burner is thoroughly tested before leaving the factory to ensure reliability and start-up ease.
-High efficiency variable speed blower drive helps provide precise firing rate control and uses significantly less electrical energy.
+The Phoenix Phantom burner is thoroughly tested before leaving the factory to ensure reliability and start-up ease.
+A high-efficiency, variable-speed blower drive helps provide precise firing rate control and uses significantly less electrical energy.
 It also eliminates the need for an air damper, drive motor adjustments, and maintenance.
-Combustion air and fuel flow meters are combined with ASTEC PLC/Computer Burner Controls for the most precise and reliable burner control available.
+Combustion air and fuel flow meters are combined with Astec PLC/ Computer Burner Controls for the most precise and reliable burner control available.

 Firing Efficiency & Compact Flame Size